ibi/wf-extension-tutorial/README.md

 **NOTE: You can reference URLs as well so you don't necessarily need to have a lib or css folder.**

-* com.ibi.d3_bar_chart.js - the entry point for the WebFOCUS® extension; this is where you would put most, if not all, of your custom code
+* com.ibi.d3_bar_chart.js - the entry point for the WebFOCUS<sup>®</sup> extension; this is where you would put most, if not all, of your custom code

-* properties.json - defines aspects of the extension including properties that content authors can edit in WebFOCUS® tools and the bucket definitions
+* properties.json - defines aspects of the extension including properties that content authors can edit in WebFOCUS<sup>®</sup> tools and the bucket definitions

 In addition, the project contains a simple Windows bat program called "win_build_d3_bar_chart" that "builds" the extension by copying all the required files into a build folder. **It should only be used as a reference as your environment might be different**